-If you're shopping for gold-tone jewelry, you may have seen jewelry labelled "gold vermeil", "vermeil", "14k vermeil", "18k vermeil", etc. Here's a little explanation about what this means!
+If you're shopping for gold jewelry, you may have seen jewelry labelled "gold vermeil", "vermeil", "14k vermeil", "18k vermeil", etc. Here's a little explanation about what this means!

 What is Gold Vermeil?

 Vermeil (pronounced vehr-may; it's French!) is a legally regulated term that refers to a certain kind of quality jewelry.
-To be legally called "vermeil" internationally, the jewelry piece must meet ALL of these conditions:
+To be legally called "vermeil" in the United States, the jewelry piece must meet ALL of these conditions:

 1. Have sterling silver as its base material.
 Sterling silver is an alloy made of 92.5% pure silver and 7.5% other materials, and is a standard material used in high quality jewelry (versus, e.g., brass or copper).

-2. Be plated in gold that is at least 10k (10 karats).
+2. Be plated in a gold layer that is at least 10k (10 karats).
 That means the gold is at least 41.7% gold content.

 3. Have gold plating that is at least 2.5 microns thick.
 A micron is 1/1000th of a millimeter.

-Put another way, vermeil pieces are made with precious materials with heavy plating to ensure long-lasting wear.
+Put another way, vermeil pieces are made with precious metals such as sterling silver, with heavy plating to ensure long-lasting wear.

 Gold-plated jewelry refers to jewelry that has gold plating at least 0.5 microns thick.
-It does not require sterling silver to be used as the base material, and usually uses a less valuable material at its core.
+It does not require a sterling silver base layer, and usually uses a less valuable material at its core.
 Since the plating is so thin, the gold colour will wear very quickly compared to gold vermeil.
 Gold vermeil is superior to gold-plated jewelry.

 Higher karatage is not necessarily better; pure gold is very flexible and yellow in colour, so mixing it with other materials strengthens the gold, making it more appropriate for use in jewelry pieces.
 Mixing it with other materials also changes the hue of the gold so the yellow tone is not so aggressive.

-What do you mean when you say it's regulated?
+What do we mean when we say that gold vermeil is regulated?